← Back to 史記

 7

 In the fifteenth year, they mobilized a large army—one force went to Ye, another to Taiyuan—and they captured Langmeng.
 The earth shook.
 In the sixteenth year, ninth month, they dispatched troops to receive Han's Nanyang lands from the acting governor Teng.
-For the first time, they ordered men to register their ages.
+For the first time, men were ordered to register their ages.
 Wei ceded land to Qin.
 Qin established Liyi.
 In the seventeenth year, Chamberlain for the Capital Teng attacked Han, captured King An of Han, and took all his lands, establishing them as a commandery named Yingchuan.
 The earth shook.
 Empress Dowager Huayang died.
 A severe famine afflicted the people.

 8

 In the eighteenth year, they mobilized a massive army to attack Zhao.
 Wang Jian commanded the highlands and descended through Jingxing Pass.
 Yang Duan He commanded Henan.
 Qiang Wei attacked Zhao, and Yang Duan He besieged Handan city.
 In the nineteenth year, Wang Jian and Qiang Wei completely subdued and took Zhao's Dongyang lands, capturing the King of Zhao.
 They led their troops intending to attack Yan and stationed them at Zhongshan.
 The King of Qin went to Handan.
 All those who had once borne grudges against the king's mother's family from the time of his birth in Zhao were thrown into pits.
 The King of Qin returned, passing through Taiyuan and Shang commandery.
-The First Emperor's mother, the Empress Dowager, passed away.
+The First Emperor’s mother, the Empress Dowager, died.
 Zhao's Prince Jia led several hundred clansmen to Dai, proclaimed himself King of Dai, allied with Yan to the east, and stationed troops at Shanggu.
 A severe famine occurred.

 9